 In addition to making highlight covers on your desktop, you can also make them on the free PicMonkey mobile app.

 Design custom highlight covers that reflect your brand

 The cool thing about custom highlight covers is that they can bring your unique branding to your Instagram.
 In the mood board above you can see the company’s logo, colors, fonts, etc. that inform the design and grid layout of its Instagram page.
 Each of the icons features a brand color, making for a professional and polished look.

 Need help developing your brand?
 Start with Brand Building 101: Your Guide to Branding Your Business for Success

 Make a statement with outlined text

-The @i_weigh IG account uses outlined text in their highlights about not being ashamed.
+The @i_weigh account uses outlined text in their highlights about not being ashamed.
 It’s a powerful statement and the text treatment helps to highlight that.
 The image stays on-brand by using the same pink as the other highlight covers.